sigma0-dev/charms/CHIPs/CHIP-0420/README.md

 Created: 2025-02-25
 ---

+This proposal borrows ideas from Cardano CIP-0068 Datum Metadata Standard [1].

 A fungible token value in Charms is represented by a single unsigned integer.
 This is great as a compact representation of the token amount.
 A fungible token, as an asset, is fully defined by its App structure: